mojotech/jeet/README.md

             center()

 ---
+### layout_direction = LTR

+This global setting specifies the layout direction for all the columns and spans.
+Setting layout_direction will flip everything including offsets and shifts.
+It is also possible to set the layout to different directions in different parts of your site.

+---
+### parent_first = false

+This global setting specifies whether when using `column()`, `shift()` and `getColumn()` if you'll supply the parent ratios first or last.

+---
+### gutter = 1

+The global gutter variable.
+Change this if you want to make site wide changes to your gutter.

+---
 ### column(ratios = 1, offset = false, g = gutter) [column, col]

 The `column()` function has been substantially changed.
 Specify a fraction of your containing element, for instance applying `col(1/2)` to 2 `divs` in a container will set them to 48% width with a 1% gutter on each side of them.
 Equidistant nested gutters has also been added.